Erasmus2016/backend/README.md

 When a player hits a question field the player has to answer a question.

-The player has the choice between three different kind of difficulties: Easy, medium and hard.
+The player has the choice between three different kind of question difficulties: Easy, medium and hard.

 All questions are multiple-choice questions with 4 different answers.
 The player can only choose one answer.